 In deciding whether to approve loans or to enter into other transactions with borrowers and counterparties in the Issuer Group's retail lending and commercial lending businesses, the Issuer Group may rely on information furnished to it by or on behalf of borrowers and counterparties, including financial statements and other financial information.
 The Issuer Group also may rely on representations of borrowers and counterparties as to the accuracy and completeness of that information and, with respect to financial statements, on reports of independent auditors.
 If any of this information is intentionally or negligently misrepresented and such misrepresentation is not detected prior to loan funding, the value of the loan may be significantly lower than expected.
-Whether a misrepresentation is made by the loan applicant, another third party, or one of the Issuer Group's controls and processes may not have detected or may not detect all misrepresented information in its loan originations or from its business clients.
+Whether a misrepresentation is made by the loan applicant, another third party, or one of the Issuer Group's employees, it generally bears the risk of loss associated with the misrepresentation.
+The Issuer Group's controls and processes may not have detected or may not detect all misrepresented information in its loan originations or from its business clients.
 Any such misrepresented information could adversely affect the Issuer Group's business, financial condition, and results of operations.